ironscar/unreal-engine-dev-starter/readme.md

 - Inherit from GameModeBase like is done for `MyDestroyerGameMode`
 - To use ThirdPersonCharacter pawn class, create a BP from this class and set the default pawn class to `BP_ThirdPersonCharacter`
+- Remember to go to Project settings -> maps and modes -> default game mode and set it to use the BP game mode that you created

 ---